sixwheel-inc/revoy-open/README.md

 - projectchrono
 - ompl
-- foxglove / mcap
+- foxglove and mcap
 - bazel
-- podman / buildah
+- podman and buildah
 - clang
+- gcc
+- linux: ubuntu and fedora
+- python
+- git
+- TODO: add any more to this list that may have been forgotten by accident.